LightYagami28/WoeUSB-ng/README.md

 git apply development.patch
 sudo pip3 install -e .
 ```
-Please note that this will not create menu shortcut and you may need to run gui twice as it may want to adjust policy.
+Please note that this will not create a menu shortcut and you may need to run the GUI twice as it may want to adjust policy.

 ## Uninstalling

-To remove WoeUSB-ng completely run (needed only when using installation from source code):
+To remove WoeUSB-ng completely, run (needed only when using installation from source code):
 ```shell
 sudo pip3 uninstall WoeUSB-ng
 sudo rm /usr/share/icons/WoeUSB-ng/icon.ico \